Authentication methods

 Click on Add.

 The external authentication method is successfully created.
+You can now configure its authentication level.

 Edit an authentication method